 🎁 Limited Deal: Get 20% off your first service and earn 40% for every referral.

-Essential Addbacks in a QofE Report: 4 Types You Must Know
+Addbacks in a QofE Report: 4 Critical Essentials for Founders

 When evaluating a business for acquisition, one of the most important, but often misunderstood concepts is the idea of “addbacks.”
 In a Quality of Earnings (QofE) report, addbacks help buyers and sellers arrive at a more accurate picture of a business’s true profitability.